john-nance/HTMLHelp/HTMLHelp/Docs/03_Writing Content/06_Advanced_Usage.md

 pureHelp doesn't cache page content so any updates to page content will always be seen immediately.

 NoCache should be **False** for any production systems.

+## Helping with links

+You can list all the available links using

+... pureHelp/default.aspx**?Action=ShowLinks**

+This lists all the available links in Markdown format which can be copied into your help content.

 ## Configuration Settings